 Believe it or not, podcasting is a very underpriced content avenue right now.
 I believe in the last year there was a timeframe in which, over a one-month period, 20 million new listeners came on.
 That is a great place to have your foot in the door and is quite overlooked when it comes to marketing.

 If you want to know more on that, there is a website called Chartable you can look into:

-Also, in my opinion, it’s not too difficult to start a podcast in 2019.
+Also, in my opinion, it’s not too difficult to start a podcast.
 The average podcast might get a few hundred downloads every month, but if you’re putting out engaging content daily or weekly, you will start to see some growth.
 With Growth Everywhere, we post daily for that exact reason.